 - Noble metal: Mostly palladium, but also silver and gold.

 All of the above metals are used either as the sole constituent of a crown or as a thimble on which porcelain is fired (baked).
 Most people have no biologic response to any of the categories of metals, but a few people have adverse tissue responses to the base metals.
-If you have known allergies to metals, please discuss them with Dr. Tully.
+If you have known allergies to metals, please discuss them with our doctors.
 We usually use noble or high-noble metals.
 Bridges (fixed prosthesis) are strongest when metal is used with or without porcelain on it.
 Your choices for crowns or fixed prosthesis (bridges) are:

 - Metal alone (high noble, noble, or base metal): Average longevity of 20 years to life, is a gold or ‘silver’ color, has a moderate to high initial cost, and may be used in any area where metal display is not objectionable.